severity1/terraform-cloud-mcp/README.md

 logging.basicConfig(level=logging.DEBUG)
 ```

-4. If using `mcp dev server.py`, use the MCP Inspector at http://localhost:5173 to debug tool calls
+4. If using `mcp dev server.py`, the MCP Inspector will automatically open at http://localhost:5173 for debugging
+5. Use the server logs to debug API calls and responses

 ## Contributing